-Child abuse or childhood trauma can present problems of adjustment for an individual at every life stage.
-We aim to help individuals, families and communities that have been impacted by trauma, adversity and loss to re-establish a sense of safety and predictability in the world.
+Child abuse or childhood trauma can cause problems with adjustment at every life stage.
+We aim to help individuals, families, and communities that have been impacted by trauma, adversity, and loss to re-establish a sense of safety and predictability in the world.

-It is our belief that incidents and series of incidents of sexual, physical and psychological abuse can have effects long into adulthood.
+It is our belief that incidents of sexual, physical, and psychological abuse can have effects long into adulthood.
 Some of these are difficult to change.
-We are also optimistic that, given good insight, support and professional treatment that damage can be mitigated, symptoms can be improved and relationships can be healthy.
+We are also optimistic that, given good insight, support, and professional treatment, damage can be mitigated, symptoms can be improved, and healthy relationships can be formed and maintained.